0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Deutsch: Musculus rectus abdominis / Español: Recto abdominal / Português: Reto abdominal / Français: Muscle droit de l'abdomen / Italian: Retto dell'addome

 Rectus abdominis is a long, flat muscle that extends vertically along the front of the abdomen.
-Commonly known as the "six-pack" muscle, it is a crucial component of the core muscles and plays a key role in flexing the lumbar spine, stabilising the pelvis, and assisting in breathing and posture.
+Commonly known as the "six-pack" muscle, it is a crucial component of the Core Muscles and plays a key role in flexing the lumbar spine, stabilising the pelvis, and assisting in breathing and posture.
 In the fitness context, strengthening the rectus abdominis is often a primary goal for those seeking a toned and strong midsection.

 Description